rcfdtools/R.LTWB/.datasets/IDEAM_Outlier/Outlier_IQR_Pivot_PTPM_TT_M.csv.md

 Z score is an important concept in statistics.
 Z score is also called standard score.
 This score helps to understand if each data value is greater or smaller than mean and how far away it is from the mean.
 More specifically, Z score tells how many standard deviations away a data point is from the mean.
 Z = ( x - $\mu$ ) / $\sigma$.[^3]

-> Whit this method, the identified outliers are the same that the Method 2 that uses the empirical rule when the Z-score threshold is the same _k-sigma_ value.
-The Method 3 creates the Z-score table values.
+> Altought with this method, the identified outliers are the same obtained in Method 2 that uses the empirical rule when the Z-score threshold is the same _k-sigma_ value, the Method 3 creates the Z-score table values.
 Use this method to compare the identified outliers with differents _k-sigma_ values.

 Outliers parameters:
 * mean: mean value